rpede/MobileProgramming24/_working_with_data/jokes.md

 1. Add `.env` to `.gitignore`
 2. Go to [Azure Portal](https://portal.azure.com/).
-3. Create a new **Speech Services** resource in the region North Europe.
+3. Create a new **Speech Services** resource in the region of North Europe.
 4. Copy one of the two keys on the resource overview page under **Keys and endpoint** section.

 Create a `.env` file with your key at the root of your Flutter project: